FAQ

 Yes, provided the CLE Board is “satisfied that the content of the activity would enhance legal skills or the ability to practice law.”

-Q. How many CLE hours are required for the reporting period?
+Q. How many CLE hours are Active NC Members required to earn for each two-year reporting period?

 Active members of the North Carolina State Bar must take 24 hours of approved CLE over a two-year period.
 Of the 24 hours, they should complete four ethics hours, one technology training hour, and one professional well-being hour (formerly mental health/substance abuse).